 All partners should be involved in the development and signoff of a data plan.

 You can also document your data planning in a variety of other places, including funding and collaboration agreements, ethics applications, and annual reports to funding agencies.
-If data plans are captured in these documents they will be treated as a corporate records and will be lodged with Corporate Records & Digitisation Services for retention purposes.
+If data plans are captured in these documents they will be treated as a corporate records and will be lodged with Information Management for retention purposes.